Enhancing Trustworthy GUI Grounding via Self-Critiqued Reinforcement Learning: Method

 \subsection{Problem Formulation}

-GUI grounding can be formalized as the problem of mapping a natural language instruction to spatial coordinates corresponding to the target UI element on a given screenspot.
-From the perspective of policy optimization, this task can be instantiated in two ways: location formulation~\citep{wu2024atlas,tang2025gui} and click formulation~\citep{xu2024aguvis,luo2025gui,yuan2025enhancing}.
+GUI grounding maps a natural language instruction to the spatial coordinates of the target UI element.
+From a policy optimization view, it is commonly instantiated as either location formulation~\citep{wu2024atlas,tang2025gui} or click formulation~\citep{xu2024aguvis,luo2025gui,yuan2025enhancing}.

 \begin{itemize} \item Location formulation: Given a screenshot $s$ and an instruction $q$, the policy model is optimized by predicting the bounding box $\hat{\mathbf{b}} = (\hat{x}_1, \hat{y}_1, \hat{x}_2, \hat{y}_2)$, where $(\hat{x}_1, \hat{y}_1)$ and $(\hat{x}_2, \hat{y}_2)$ denote the top-left and bottom-right corners of the UI element referred to by $q$. \item Click formulation: Alternatively, the policy model predicts a single point $\hat{\mathbf{p}} = (\hat{x}, \hat{y})$, corresponding to the center of the target element, which directly simulates a clicking action. \end{itemize}